Skip to main content

 They saw an opportunity to combine the durability of what was traditionally a touring tire and the tread features of a cyclocross or MTB tire.
 This first tread design (later named Sparwood) was built to thrive in events like the Tour Divide, where durability is essential and tread features must deliver control in dirt, loose gravel, and even singletrack.
 While the brand has evolved to a broader focus than a single event or category, we still champion this experience-based design approach.

 Two images side by side.
 On the left a cyclist mounts a tire on a rim.
-On the right, two cyclists ride MTBs on a gravel path.
+On the right, two cyclists ride MTBs on a dirt path.

 Design